Summary

 · Energy upgrades: 6 kW solar PV system + main panel upgrade.

-The property is in an HOA community with CC&Rs requiring architectural approval for exterior changes.
+The property is located in an HOA community with CC&Rs that require architectural approval for exterior changes.
 The county tax collector is the Orange County Treasurer-Tax Collector, who processes PACE assessments for inclusion on the property tax roll.

 Local Context & Risk Factors